benwaffle/gsick/README.md

-new posts by everyone appear in 'new'. posts with most votes appear in 'top'. you can go to a random post. you can also go to channels, user posts and posts the user has voted. you can message a user. you can completely change the color theme. playing video or audio stop playing when you play another one.
+new posts by everyone appear in 'new'. posts with most votes appear in 'top'. you can go to a random post. you can go to channels. you can see posts made by a user. you can message a user. you can completely change the color theme. playing video or audio stop playing when you play another one.